MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/serial.png">
 </kbd>

-This section consists of the system's serial number stored in the Fsys store within the NVRAM, and one button.
+This section consists of the system's Serial Number stored in the Fsys store, and one button.
 Clicking the 'Globe' button will open a browser window to EveryMac and automatically load in the serial number.
 A valid serial number will consist of either 11 or 12 characters.

 ---